droodman/job-training-meta-analysis/README.md

 ## RCTs of job training in the U.S.
+This repo holds an in-progress meta-analysis of randomized evaluation of job training programs in the U.S., currently with 144 estimates from 56 studies.

+### selected exploratory outputs
 - [Descriptive statistics on setting, sample, intervention, etc.](output/table_descriptives.html)
 - [Control group means and random-effects impact estimates](output/table_outcomes.html)
 - [Forest plots](viewers/forest_plot_viewer.html)